If you're wondering how to improve UX design skills, here are some quick & simple solutions to help you get on the right

 If you are a digital designer or a beginner looking forward to starting a UX career, you may be wondering how you can stay afloat in the design world, make your UX or UI designer salary more competitive, and feel more confident in your work.
-There are a few innovative ways to improve your UI/UX design skills, but a lot of it involves simply stepping out of your comfort zone, pushing yourself, and patiently working on improving your skills over time.
+There are a few innovative ways to improve your UI/UX design skills, but a lot of it involves stepping out of your comfort zone, pushing yourself, and patiently working on improving your skills over time.

 1. Be Comfortable Using Design Patterns

-User experience (UX) designers must understand the problems that design patterns solve.
-This means you must be comfortable using patterns to identify guides, templates, or reference points.
-These patterns will allow you to save time and solve problems more efficiently.
-Rather than coming up with a new solution every time you find a particular issue, you can instead use a design pattern.
+Patterns allow designers to save time and solve problems more efficiently.
+Rather than coming up with a new solution every time you face a design challenge, you can instead use a design pattern.

 2. Study Designers That Inspire You

 Some of the greatest artists have stated that they found their inspiration in other artists.
-The same ideology can be used as a UI/UX designer.
-Use inspiration from your favorite sources all over the internet.
-You can search through Pinterest, Dribbble, or even your favorite websites.
+The same ideology can be used by designers.
+Look for inspiration by browsing your favorite sources all over the internet.
+You can search through Pinterest, Dribbble, Behance, Instagram, or even your favorite websites and applications.